 Parts of the Midwest and East Coast that were hit with wet, heavy snow on Monday are bracing for a second round as a storm that is moving across the central U.S. Tuesday promises to bring even more snow, freezing rain and ice.

-Tuesday’s storm has prompted winter storm warnings from the National Weather Service in 24 states, ranging from Colorado to Maine, and is expected to create messy commutes for millions of people Tuesday afternoon and Wednesday morning.
+Tuesday’s storm has prompted winter storm warnings from the National Weather Service in 24 states, ranging from Colorado to Maine, and is expected to create messy commutes for millions of people Tuesday evening and Wednesday morning.

 Some of the heaviest accumulations are expected in states like Kansas and Missouri, which could see up to a foot of snow, according to estimates from The Weather Channel.